kope-kope/StormGdocs/api.md

 > # Before you Start
 >[Register as a partner](http://console.staging.storm.trium.ng/settings/api).
-You will be provided with a test API and Secret keys, that you can use to test the endpoints
+You will be provided with test API and Secret keys, that you can use to test the endpoints
 > You should include `/test ` in the URL when using test keys,for example,`https://api.staging.storm.trium.ng/test/transactions`.

 # Example Requests